 Micro-moment marketing is making the best of that fleeting few minutes when the customer’s attention is focused on that one thing – buying a new swimsuit, checking out hotel prices in Southeast Asia, or figuring out the language spoken in Sri Lanka.

-In 2019, micro-moment marketing tying in with some of the other concepts we’ve talked about, like chatbots and voice searches.
-(In fact, it’s happening already.)
+In 2020, micro-moment marketing will tie in with some of the other concepts we’ve talked about, like chatbots and voice searches.

 How can you take advantage of micro-moments?
 Lots of ways, really.
 Many we’ve already talked about, like optimizing your content for mobile readability and voice searches.
 Also, take a look at your customer journey.
 If you’re lucky enough to get a customer on the phone based on their micro-moment interaction, you’d better have the best tools in place to help them.